coffebar/dotfiles/README.md

 ## Interesting features

+#### Neovim

+- PDE with code completion from different sources (including ripgrep and copilot), snippets, code formatting, a bunch of LSP servers, color picker, clipboard history, git, autosaved sessions and files, quick project switching, fuzzy finder, incremental selection, syncing of everything across devices.

+- `Super + F` quick search files inside $HOME using ripgrep and custom ignore file.

+- Neo-tree has custom mappings: `Y` Copy absolute path, `t` Open directory in Thunar, `<c-r>` Replace in folder via Spectre, `<c-f>` Search with Telescope live grep.

+- dotfiles bare repository will be detected by vim-fugitive, because my config updates environment variables on DirChanged event.

+- `Super + er` open fuzzy finder to select *.sh script inside project and run it.
+Useful for build, run, deploy, any automation.
+Output will be shown in the quickfix window and hidden after timeout if the command ends successfully.

+- `Super + t` opens Neovim's builtin Terminal. `Super + sa` opens external Alacritty in the current working directory.

+- `Super + b` close editor's buffer or `q` - close any other window (help, fugitive, spectre)

+- Different colorscheme and options for TTY.

+- Neovim opens images in the external viewer instead of binary view.

+- Some keybindings for copy-pasting: file path, current line, entire file contents.

+- And a bunch of other useful plugins.

 #### Common for Window managers

 - ``Alt + f`` opens a file manager in the directory found in the clipboard.
 For example, if you copied a file from some program, you can open its directory by pressing this shortcut.